-The Commonwealth of Virginia follows NESHAP federal regulations regarding asbestos removal, and the regulations are administered by the Virginia Department of Labor and Industry.
-However the Virginia Department of Professional and Occupational Regulation handles the required licensure.
-The following are a few of the state regulations strictly enforced in Virginia:
+The Commonwealth of Virginia follows NESHAP federal regulations regarding asbestos removal.
+The regulations are administered by the Virginia Department of Labor and Industry.

 - The state requires that if a space of 10 square feet needs to be cleared of asbestos material, that state will require notification prior to removal.

-- Virginia requires, at all time, that a permit be held while working around asbestos.
-The permit must be obtained prior to the work.
-Permits are typically given within seven days after the state accepts an asbestos notification form along with the permit fee.
+- Virginia requires that a permit be held while working around asbestos.
+The permit must be obtained prior to the work and are given within seven days after the state accepts an asbestos notification form and fee.

 For more detailed information on asbestos laws and regulations in Virginia, as well as any asbestos-related concerns or questions, contact the Virginia Department of Labor and Industry.